Mineral Salts: What They Are and Where to Find Them

 The function of mineral salts is centered on the growth and health of the human body in general.
 It’s main goal is to make certain chemical process possible and form some structures that your body needs.

 According to information from the National Center for Biotechnology Information, mineral salts are responsible for human tissue formation, hormone production and, in addition, they regulate some organic functions.

 Mineral salts, like vitamins, don’t have calories.
 However, this doesn’t mean you don’t need to watch how much of them you take in.
 On the contrary, you need to regulate their portions.

 This mineral salt exercises diverse functions in the human body.
-It forms part os your bones and teeth and keeps them healthy.
+According to the journal Nutrients, it forms part of your bones and teeth and keeps them healthy.
 Additionally, its presence is very important to properly clot your blood.

 Potassium is a basic mineral salt for your body, due to the functions that they perform.
-For example, it regulates the water inside and outside of your cells, along with sodium, which is essential for proper human growth.
+For example, as Advances in Nutrition states, it regulates the water inside and outside of your cells, along with sodium, which is essential for proper human growth.